neil314159/portfolio-project-1/README.md

 ### Content

-All written content was created by myself.
+The written text on the main page was created by myself.

-Data was used from the website www.swiitcher.ie
+The numerical data used was from[Switcher](https://www.switcher.ie)

 ### Media

-All pictures taken from Unsplash and Pixabay
+All pictures were taken from [Unsplash](www.unsplash.com) and [Pixabay](www.pixabay.com)

 ### Code

 CSS clamp technique taken from youtube tutorial at Kevin Parnell's channel, linked here.

 ### Acknowledments
+Thanks to Daisy McGirr for her advice and guidance.

+# Note on commit history
+There was a brief period during this project where Gitpod was offline, so I used my own local copy of VS Code on my laptop.
+When I Linked to Github and made my commits it did not authenticate them properly, and so it can appear that another user was making commits.
+I have contacted Student Care and one of the online tutors about this, who recommended including this explanation.
+If you have any concerns I can be contacted about this.